hphelion/documentation/cloudos/services-overview.md

 - [How To's with the HP Cloud OS Volume Management service](/cloudos/services/volume/howto/)

 **Image Operations**.
-Glance allows you to maintain images which you can use to bootstrap VM’s across the cloud and then manage them.
+Glance allows you to maintain images which you can use to bootstrap virtual machines across the cloud and then manage them.
 Also known as *Glance*.

 - [Overview of the Image service](/cloudos/services/imaging/overview)
 - [Getting started with the Cloud OS Image Management service](/cloudos/services/imaging/getting-started)